Proxima Centauri, the closest star to our sun

 In June 2020, scientists announced that they had discovered a second planet around the star, Proxima c.
 This second planet for Proxima is a lot larger than Earth and orbits its star every 1,907 days.
 It orbits at about 1.5 times the distance from its star than Earth orbits from the sun.

-Any planets around Proxima Centauri have to contend with massive flares that pop off the red dwarf, which might or might not spell doom.
+By the way, any planets around Proxima Centauri would contend with massive flares that pop off the red dwarf, which might or might not spell doom.

 Record-breaking flare on Proxima Centauri